Bridge2Bitcoin/Bridge2Bitcoin/README.md

 - Technically more difficult to setup

-If a merchant goes with this option they will need assistance setting up from Simon to access our LNbits instance.
+If a merchant goes with this option they will need assistance setting up from [HodlSolo](https://github.com/Hodl-Solo) to access our LNbits instance.

 ---